base-org/pessimism/docs/architecture/api.markdown

 - `SERVER_READ_TIMEOUT`: The read timeout second duration for the server (eg. `10`)
 - `SERVER_WRITE_TIMEOUT`: The write timeout second duration for the server (eg. `10`)

-### Components
+### Processes

-The Pessimism API is broken down into the following constituent components:
+The Pessimism API is broken down into the following constituent processes:

 - `handlers`: The handlers package contains the HTTP handlers for the API.
 Each handler is responsible for handling a specific endpoint and is responsible for parsing the request, calling the appropriate service method, and renders a response.
 - `service`: The service package contains the business logic for the API.
 The service is responsible for handling calls to the core Pessimism subsystems and is responsible for validating incoming requests.